21 August 2014

 A new £1.4 million MRI scanner which is the most technically advanced in the region’s hospitals has been officially welcomed to Spire Manchester Hospital.

-To mark the occasion, Sir Alex Ferguson officially opened the new Magneton Aera Magnetic Resonance Imaging facility at Spire Manchester’s radiology department.
+To mark the occasion, Sir Alex Ferguson officially opened the new Magnetom Aera Magnetic Resonance Imaging facility at Spire Manchester’s radiology department.
 It is the first wide bore scanner to be installed in a private hospital in Greater Manchester.

-The Siemens 1.5 T scanner uses magnets and radio waves to produce 2D and 3D images of inside the body to provide images of joints, muscles, organs and tumors which can diagnose neurological diseases, cancers, injuries and degenerative conditions.
+The Siemens 1.5 T scanner uses magnets and radio waves to produce 2D and 3D images of inside the body to provide images of joints, muscles, organs and tumours which can diagnose neurological diseases, cancers, injuries and degenerative conditions.
 The new scanner produces higher resolution images allowing for easier diagnosis.

 Spire Manchester’s new MRI scanner has been selected with patient comfort in mind, with the tunnel (bore) 10cm larger than conventional MRI scanners.
 It has been estimated that up to 10% of the population suffer from claustrophobia and the new wider bore gives a better patient experience.